-3.4 Introduction to Scientific Practice, Scientific Focusing Phase and Master's Thesis
+3.4 Introduction to Scientific Practice and Scientific Focusing Phase and Master Thesis

-The actual work on the Master's thesis is preceded by the subjects "Scientific Focusing Phase" and "Introduction to Scientific Practice".
-In both subjects sound foundations and key qualifications (in integrative form) for scientific work are taught as preparation for the Master's thesis itself.
+The actual work on the master thesis is preceded by the subjects "Scientific Focusing Phase" and "Introduction to Scientific Practice".
+In both subjects sound foundations and key qualifications (in integrative form) for scientific work are taught as preparation for the master thesis itself.

 In the subject "Introduction to Scientific Practice" students learn basic working methods that are required for successful scientific research.
-The working methods themselves are independent of a scientific field, but are practiced and learned on the basis of a specific task (topic of the Master's thesis).
-The students will be guided by the future supervisor of the Master's thesis.
-As a result, the students submit a written report, which shows that they have adopted the scientific working methods and applied them to the topic of their future Master's thesis.
-In addition, students attend seminars and colloquia accompanying Geophysics, Geosciences, and Physics.
-Students gain an overview of current research topics, learn to follow scientific presentations that are outside their area of specialization, and expand their knowledge through appropriate questions to the lecturers and presenters.
+The working methods themselves are independent of a scientific field, but are practiced and learned on the basis of a specific task (topic of the master thesis).
+The students will be guided by the future supervisor of the master thesis.
+As a result, the students submit a written report, which shows that they have adopted the scientific working methods and applied them to the topic of their future master thesis.
+In addition, students attend seminars and colloquia accompanying geophysics, geosciences, and physics.
+Students gain an overview of current research topics, learn to follow scientific presentations that are outside their area of specialization, and expand their knowledge through appropriate questions to the lecturers.

-In the subject "Scientific Focusing Phase" the students independently work on a specific task that is related to the future Master's thesis.
+In the subject "Scientific Focusing Phase" the students independently work on a specific task that is related to the future master thesis.
 This can be, for instance, performing measurements or creating a computer program or developing a theoretical approach.
-In this way, the students learn guided by the future supervisor of the Master's thesis essential working techniques for the processing of their Master's thesis, which are specific to the corresponding scientific field.
-The students will attend the seminar of the research area in which they will prepare their Master's thesis.
+In this way, the students learn guided by the future supervisor of the master thesis essential working techniques for the processing of their master thesis, which are specific to the corresponding scientific field.
+The students will attend the seminar of the research area in which they will prepare their master thesis.
 In this seminar, they present their work and put their work results to critical discussion.
 They learn to present their work to third parties and to include suggestions from the scientific discussion for the further proceeding.

-Registration: At the beginning of the second year, once the students have found a topic to work on in their Master's thesis, they need to register for their topic of the Master's thesis.
+Registration: At the beginning of the second year, once the students have found a topic to work on in their Master's Thesis, they need to register for their topic of the Master's Thesis.
 The actual work on the Master's thesis is performed during the subjects "Introduction to Scientific Practice" and "Scientific Focusing Phase" and during the module "Master Thesis", and thus during the last year of studies.